Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Introduction

-Differential privacy (DP), originally defined and studied in \cite{D06}, is the mathematical foundation of user data privacy in statistical datasets.
+Another potential privacy risk is the membership inference attacks (MIAs), which involve repeatedly querying a trained model to infer whether a specific data sample was included in its training set, given access to a trained model and a target sample, the attacker probes the input space and analyzes the model's outputs to determine the sample's membership in the training data\cite{Shokri, Li13, Humphries23, MIA_survey}.
+MIAs are foundational privacy attacks targeting ML algorithms because it flags if there is some memorization of the training data or if the targeted model contains some information about it.
+MIAs can be the backbones of other types of adversarial attacks, in other words protecting against MIAs leads to prevent against other attacks as well.
+One of the most powerful mitigation technique against it is the use of differential privacy (DP).
+DP, originally introduced in \cite{DMNA06}, is the mathematical foundation of user data privacy.
 A randomized algorithm, also called a mechanism, guarantees the data to be analyzed without revealing personal information of any of the participants by employing DP.
 Essentially, a \textit{differentially private} mechanism ensures the level of the privacy of its individual participants and the output of the analysis to remain unaltered, even when \textit{any} user decides to leave or join the dataset with their personal information.